 - Do not use the voice activation system to initiate an emergency call.
 In stressful situations, the voice and vocal pitch can change.
 This can unnecessarily delay the establishment of a telephone connection. - Pronounce the commands and digits smoothly and at normal volume, avoiding excessive emphases and pauses.
-The same applies to spelling when entering a destination for navigation. - Always speak the commands in the language of the voice activation system. - When selecting a radio station, use the standard pronunciation of the station name. - Keep the doors, windows and glass roof closed to prevent interference from outside noise. - Avoid ambient noise in the vehicle while speaking.
+The same applies to spelling when entering a destination for navigation. - Always speak the commands in the lanquage of the voice activation system. - When selecting a radio station, use the standard pronunciation of the station name.
+Select station(e.g. WPL) - Keep the doors and windows closed to prevent interference from outside noise. - Avoid ambient noise in the vehicle while speaking.